Skip to main content

 When developing custom solutions on TON Blockchain, it is critical to implement proper address handling logic.
 First, always verify whether the recipient address is initialized before sending funds to prevent unintended losses.

-For address type selection: use bounceable addresses for user smart contracts with custom logic to ensure funds are returned if the contract is invalid, and non-bounceable addresses for wallets to guarantee funds are credited even if the recipient is uninitialized.
+For address type selection: use bounceable addresses for user smart contracts with custom logic to ensure funds are returned if the contract is uninitialized or non-existent, and non-bounceable addresses for wallets to guarantee funds are credited even if the recipient is uninitialized.

 Address conversion